tytydraco/yessleep/out/Ive_been_trapped_inside_my_best_friends_fantasy_for_nine_years_I_just_woke_up.md

 She was… beautiful.

  And not just because she was attractive; dark blonde hair curled and styled—- in each photo we were flawed to push her up.
 Junior prom, Isadora’s dress looked like a curtain, so Emmaline looked like she was walking the Met Gala.
 At some point I’d shaved my eyebrows off, so her makeup perfectly captured the camera.
 The photos kept going, an endless string of memories which weren’t mine.
 Which belonged to the stranger who lived in this house.
-The strangers whose friends had grown up and left me in the past.
+The stranger whose friends had grown up and left me in the past.
 The stranger who wore expensive dresses and owned a phone which looked like it had been plucked directly from the future.

 There were vacations.
 Halloween.
 Christmas and birthdays.
 I could feel myself slowly moving back, my stomach twisting.
 As we grew up, we got closer and closer, until we were practically bound at the hip.
 I pulled off a photo of Emmaline and Callen.
 And then another.
 And another.
 Each photo progressed, a blossoming relationship forming, from the two of them sharing looks and flirty smiles.
 From holding hands and looking awkward at fifteen, to practically straddling each other at seventeen.
 And in each one, Callen looked more and more brain dead.

 Like he wasn’t even there anymore.

 There was a mirror on the wall I had been avoiding, and finally I was seeing myself.
 My fully grown self I couldn’t deny anymore.
 Blood spattered my temple, and my eyes were blood shot.
 But I was definitely an adult.
 My teenage life was right in front of me, and it meant nothing to me.
 A scream clawed at my throat.
 I had to get out.
-I had to get out of that house.

-A scream clawed at my throat.
-I had to get out.
-I had to get out of that house.
+I had to get out of that house..

 There was a note on the refrigerator in moms handwriting:

 “Stella has control of the TV tonight.
 Don’t argue with Daniel, please.
 At least try and get along.”

 “You saw the note.”
 A voice.
-A boy was standing in the doorway.
+A boy was making his way over to the refrigerator.
 Maybe 17 or 18.
-He grabs food and steps away.
+He grabbed food and steped away.
 “Stella has the TV, and I’m one year younger than you so you have to watch her.
-I’ll be in my room where I’m neither seen nor heard.”
+I’ll be in my room where I’m neither seen nor heard.
+Since that's the way you like it, Gab's."

 I stepped in front of him.